kiqr-headless-cms-archives/content-api-ruby/README.md

 # kiqr-content-api

-KIQR - the Ruby gem for the Content API
+Kiqr::Content - the Ruby gem for the Content API

 Content API for KIQR Headless CMS